 The theme of the 5-song EP is a play on the theory “Occam’s Razor,” a problem-solving principle that states “Entities should not be multiplied without necessity,” as theorized English Franciscan friar William of Ockham.
 That argument for simplicity and it’s “Foil,” or counter-argument, influenced the lyrics of all the new songs.
 Relationships, social norms, the opioid crisis, religion, and politics all take center-stage on Occam’s Foil.

 Response to Occam’s Foil was overwhelming and affirming.
 Interviews and features were plentiful, reviews were fantastic, the album charted in the Top 150 on College Radio.
 The song “The Skin That I’m In” generated over 120,000 plays on Spotify and was featured on Relix Magazine’s June compilation CD and playlist, and the band’s social media presence grew exponentially in just a few short months.

-The new record is titled Amuse De Q, was released on September 3, 2021.
+The new record, titled Amuse De Q, was released on September 3, 2021.
 The music and lyrics were inspired by Rosoff’s time in quarantine and all of the events surrounding the global lockdown.
-Lyrical topics include the joy and pain of enforced isolation, a battle with sobriety, the protests across the USA,domestic violence, and so much more.
-Release date is September 3, 2021, with the first two singles and videos (“Bombs Away” and “Keyboard Soldier”) coming in June to radio and press around the world.
-We can’t wait to share it with the FOLK (Friends Of Little King)!
+Lyrical topics include the joy and pain of enforced isolation, a battle with sobriety, the protests across the USA, domestic violence, and so much more.